These Numbers Show Favorable Signs for Mullen Automotive Inc. (MULN)

 Sponsored

-The stock witnessed a -35.26% gain in the last 1 month and extending the period to 3 months gives it a -70.65%, and is 0.88% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.07% over the week and 12.54% over the month.
+The stock witnessed a -41.52% gain in the last 1 month and extending the period to 3 months gives it a -64.14%, and is -1.03% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.77% over the week and 10.46% over the month.

 Mullen Automotive Inc. is expected to release its quarterly report on 02/13/2023.The EPS is expected to shrink by -536.60% this year.